-All Coordinator Portfolios will be submitted and managed in BriteLocker, the electronic portfolio accessed through TalentEd, the U.S. Virgin Islands Department of Education (VIDE) electronic performance management system.
+Portfolios are submitted and managed in BriteLocker, the electronic portfolio software accessed through TalentEd, the U.S. Virgin Islands Department of Education (VIDE) electronic performance management system.
+More information on TalentEd and BriteLocker can be accessed on the VIDE EES web portal at http://tle.vide.vi or by contacting Human Resources at evalquestions@sttj.vk12.vi.